 Recent Courses –

-The following community learning courses create ways for students to deepen their academic learning through reciprocal partnerships and perspective-taking relationships:
+The following community learning courses create ways for students to deepen their academic learning through collaborative partnerships and perspective-taking relationships:

 Diversity in the City (PBPL 351), Professor Abigail Fisher Williamson